Small Herd Cattle Working Pens

 - The positive control is the ones that lock around the animals’ neck firmly.

 It makes the restraining process easier and safer for animals.
 It can be simple or complex depending on the design.
-Hyraulic chutes are getting more popular among farmers nowadays.
+Hydraulic chutes are getting more popular among farmers nowadays.

 Tips for Handling Cattle Safely and Easily